Klasky Csupo: Decline and dormancy (2006–2008)

-2012–present: Return of the company with new projects
+Return of the company with new projects (2012–present)

 In 2012, Arlene Klasky and Gabor Csupo reopened the company after nearly four years of dormancy.
 Along with Craig Singer, the studio created its first new project in four years, Ollie Mongo, a digital comic book about a teenage skateboarding zombie who lives 200 years in the future.
-In 2015, the company announced that they were working on RoboSplaat!, a web series featuring the character with a robotic voice from their 1998 on-screen logo, given the name "Splaat" (currently voiced by Greg Cipes).
-The logo featuring him was retired in 2008, but was revived in 2021 along with the premiere of the Rugrats revival; the logo continues to appear on productions from the company.
-The web series premiered on December 21, 2016 and an app based on the web series is also currently in development.
+In 2015, the company announced that they were working on RoboSplaat!, a web series featuring the character with a robotic voice from their 1998 on-screen logo, given the name "Splaat" (voiced by Greg Cipes).
+The logo featuring him was discontinued in 2008, but was revived in 2021, along with the premiere of the Rugrats revival; the logo continues to appear on productions from the company.
+The web series premiered on December 21, 2016, and an app based on the web series is also currently in development.
 That same year, Klasky Csupo also announced that they were working on some "top secret projects".

 On September 2, 2015, it was announced that Nickelodeon may "seek to experiment with retooled versions of classics" that could include Rugrats.
-The following day, The Independent announced that Rugrats "could soon be back on our screens too".
+The following day, The Independent announced that Klasky Csupo were in talks of a Rugrats revival.
 At San Diego Comic-Con in 2016, Arlene Klasky explained that she would be willing to work on a revival of the series along with co-creators Gábor Csupó and Paul Germain.

-On July 16, 2018, Nickelodeon announced a revival/reboot of Rugrats consisting of a 26-episode order.
+On July 16, 2018, Nickelodeon announced a revival of Rugrats consisting of a 26-episode order.
 Arlene Klasky and Gábor Csupó would return as executive producers for the revived series.
 Using CGI animation rather than traditional hand-drawn animation used in the original series, the new Rugrats premiered on Paramount+, the streaming service for Nickelodeon parent Paramount Global, on May 27, 2021.

 In April 2022, Gabor Csupo launched an NFT project titled Cosa Monstra.

+On September 17, 2024, the original Klasky Csupo building closed its doors after Arlene retired from working in the animation industry with plans to relocate under the management of her son, Brandon.